kamui-fin/readspace/README.md

 * **Discord:** [Join our community here](https://discord.gg/2Q5PtYwUQZ)
 * **GitHub:** Star us and help shape the product.

-Readspace is open-source, built by readers, for readers.
+## Why Choose Readspace Over Feedly or Readwise?

+* **Feedly** has pivoted to enterprise threat detection, offers a severely limited free tier, and suffers from declining reliability.
+* **Readwise Reader** is not really geared towards RSS, still in beta after years, proprietary and paywalled.

+**Readspace** offers a superior, transparent, and open-source alternative.
+We're built by readers, for readers, with a singular focus on an exceptional reading experience.

 We believe you'll feel the difference.